-The Forest Ecosystem Monitoring Cooperative (FEMC), formerly the Vermont Monitoring Cooperative (VMC), is a regionally focused collaborative that synthesizes and utilizes forest ecosystem information, facilitates networks and provides tools to understand and monitor the health and management of forested ecosystems across the region.
+The Forest Ecosystem Monitoring Cooperative (FEMC) is a five-state collaboration that shares and synthesizes forest ecosystem research and monitoring data, facilitates networking and partnerships, and provides tools to understand and manage forested ecosystems across the region.